 While waiting on the oven to preheat, wrap your brisket in a layer or two of foil.
-Allow the brisket to rest in room temperature, which usually takes 20-30 minutes.
+Allow the brisket to rest at room temperature, which usually takes 20-30 minutes.

 Two layers will ensure any holes in the first layer are covered.

 Holes in the foil can lead to dried-out meat!

 The oven can dry the brisket out if there isn’t enough moisture, so make sure to save all of the drippings from the first brisket cook.
 You can use those leftover juices later!

 If there isn’t enough juice from the brisket, you can cover the bottom of the foil with beef broth to keep the moisture.

 Depending on how big the brisket is, it should take about an hour in the oven to reheat if it’s whole, or when the internal temperature reaches 160 degrees.